misdaque/ElevatorSystem/Readme.md

 ### Assumption

 1) Input panel is placed outside the lift.
-2) One lift is serving only one person.
+2) One lift is serving multiple person.
 3) Request has been sorted based on the input time.
 4) One lift takes one Unit of time to go up/down by one floor.
 5) No time is consumed while opening/closing the door.